ranwahle/lerna-stencil-workspace-with-angular-bridge/README.md

 ## Running the application
 1. Clone the application
+2. Run ``npm install``
-2. On packages/jll-component-library run `npm install` and `npm run build`
+3. On packages/jll-stencil-library run `npm run build`
+4. On packages/angular-workspace run ``npm run build:lib``
-3. Publish or pack the angular bridge by going to ``dist/jll-component-library`` and running `npm pack` or running `npm publish`
+5. Publish or pack the angular bridge by going to ``dist/jll-component-library`` and running `npm pack` or running `npm publish`
-4. On an angular application, the consuming app, outside this repo, consume the bridge app by running `npm install <path to the bridge app>`
+6. On an angular application, the consuming app, outside this repo, consume the bridge app by running `npm install <path to the bridge app>`
-5. On ``packages/jll-stencil-library`` run `npm link`
+7. On ``packages/jll-stencil-library`` run `npm link`
-6. On the consuming app on 4. run `npm link jll-stencil-library`
+8. On the consuming app on 6. run `npm link jll-stencil-library`
-7. Run the consuming app mentioned in 4. and 6.
+9. Run the consuming app mentioned in 6. and 8.